 Academic Programs and Departmental Facilities

-The Department of Astronomy is a partner in the Combined Array for Research in Millimeter-Wave Astronomy (CARMA) which operates a millimeter wavelength radio array located near Bishop, California.
-The array is the largest and most sensitive array of its type in the northern hemisphere.
-The Department is also a full partner in the 4.3m Discovery Channel Telescope (DCT) ( https://lowell.edu/research/research-facilities/4-3-meter-dct/ ), one of the largest and most technologically advanced telescopes in the continental U.S. We have joined Caltech and other partners in the Zwicky Transient Facility ( www.ptf.caltech.edu/ztf ), a time-domain survey for studying rare and exotic transient phenomena with first light at Palomar Observatory in 2017.
-The Department is involved with major space missions, such as NASA's EPOXI mission which visited Comet Hartley 2 in 2010.
+The Department of Astronomy is a full partner in the 4.3m Discovery Channel Telescope (DCT) ( https://lowell.edu/research/research-facilities/4-3-meter-dct/ ), one of the largest and most technologically advanced telescopes in the continental U.S. We have joined Caltech and other partners in the Zwicky Transient Facility ( www.ptf.caltech.edu/ztf ), a time-domain survey for studying rare and exotic transient phenomena with first light at Palomar Observatory in 2017.
+The Department is involved with major space missions, such as NASA's Deep Impact, EPOXI, and Rosetta missions which have explored comets.
 Additionally, the Department operates a small observatory ( www.astro.umd.edu/openhouse/ ) on campus which has four fixed telescopes ranging in aperture from 20" to 7" and six portable 8" telescopes.
 This facility is used for undergraduate majors' classes and for small-scale research projects, as well as for an Open House Program for the public.
-Finally, the Department operates a modern computer cluster ( www.astro.umd.edu/rareas/ctc/#ctcfacilities ) for computation-intensive science projects, and we have a new visualization laboratory for state-of-the-art simulations and displays of large datasets.
+The Department operates a modern computer cluster ( www.astro.umd.edu/rareas/ctc/#ctcfacilities ) for computation-intensive science projects, and we have a new visualization laboratory for state-of-the-art simulations and displays of large datasets.
 Opportunities are available for undergraduates to become involved in research with all of these facilities.
 A number of our students also conduct research and instrumentation projects with distinguished scientists at the nearby NASA Goddard Space Flight Center and other sites.

 Requirements for the Major